-The Planning Director has approved SMA Minor Permit No. 12-000211, subject to the following conditions:
+The Planning Director has approved SMA Minor Permit No. 12-000231, subject to the following conditions:

-- 1. The applicant, its successors or assigns shall be responsible for complying with all stated conditions of approval. - 2.
-The applicant shall secure all necessary approvals and permits from other affected federal, state, and county agencies as necessary to comply with all applicable laws and regulations. - 3.
+- 1. The applicant, its successors or assigns shall be responsible for complying with all stated conditions of approval. - The applicant shall secure all necessary approvals and permits from other affected federal, state, and county agencies as necessary to comply with all applicable laws and regulations. - 3.
 No trees shall be cut that are growing (base of trunk) below the top edge of the sea cliff. - 4.
-Trees removed from the Shoreline Setback Areas shall be replanted with appropriate coastal native (including Polynesian introduced) vegetation as represented in the application. - 5.
-As required by PD Rule 11-8 (b), the work within the shoreline setback area shall be completed within one (1) year from the date of this determination of minor structure or activity within the Shoreline Setback Area. - 6.
-All green waste shall be collected from the Public Access Easement and disposed of at appropriate locations designated by the Department of Environmental Management for green waste. - 7.
-No heavy equipment shall be used in the shoreline setback area. - 8.
-Public access to and along the Public Access Easements encumbering the subject property shall remain open in accordance with the approved Public Access Agreement unless temporary closure of a trail segment is necessary for the public's safety.
-In the event temporary closure of a trail segment is necessary for the public's safety, the applicant shall install signage at the appropriate maukamakai access trails noting the reason and duration of the trail closure. - 9.
-Any further grading, grubbing, filling or other construction activity, including but not limited to, the construction of structures of any type shall require further review and approval as provided under Chapter 205A, HRS, and Rule 9, Planning Commission Rules of Practice and Procedure.
-This includes the determination of the shoreline setback area.

-- 10. Discovery of any unidentified sites or remains, such as artifacts, shell, bone or charcoal deposits, human burials, rock or coral alignments, pavings or walls will require that all work in the immediate area shall cease.
+Prior to any clearing or tree removal activity, a construction barrier, meeting with the approval of the Planning Director, shall be erected 40 feet mauka of the top of the sea cliff.
+After installation, please contact Esther Imamura at 961-8139 to schedule a site inspection. - 5.
+No heavy equipment shall be used within 40-feet of the top of the coastal sea cliff. - 6.
+As required by Planning Department Rule 11-8 (b), the work within 40 feet of the top of the coastal sea cliff shall be completed within one (1) year from the date of this determination of minor structure or activity within the Shoreline Setback Area. - 7.
+Any future grading, grubbing, filling or other construction activity, including but not limited to, the construction of structures of any type shall require further review and approval as provided under Chapter 205A, HRS, and Rule 9, Planning Commission Rules of Practice and Procedure.
+This includes the determination of the shoreline setback area. - 8.
+Discovery of any unidentified sites or remains, such as artifacts, shell, bone or charcoal deposits, human burials, rock or coral alignments, pavings or walls will require that all work in the immediate area shall cease.
 The Planning Director shall be immediately notified.
 Work may proceed with an archaeological clearance from the Planning Director.
-The archaeological clearance requires a finding that sufficient mitigative measures are taken for the discovery; with written guidance from the State Historic Preservation Division of the Department of Land and Natural Resources. - 11.
-An extension of time for the performance of the conditions contained herein may be granted by the Planning Director upon the following circumstances: - a) The non-performance is the result of conditions that could not have been foreseen or are beyond the control of the applicant, successors or assigns, and that are not the result of their fault or negligence; - b) Granting of the time extension would not be contrary to the original reasons for the granting of the permit; and - c) The time extension granted shall be for a period of not to exceed the period originally granted for performance (i.e., a condition to be performed within one year may be extended up to one additional year). - 12.
+The archaeological clearance requires a finding that sufficient mitigative measures are taken for the discovery; with written guidance from the State Historic Preservation Division of the Department of Land and Natural Resources.

+- 9. An extension of time for the performance of the conditions, with the exception of No. 6, however, contained herein may be granted by the Planning Director upon the following circumstances: - The non-performance is the result of conditions that could not have been a) foreseen or are beyond the control of the applicant, successors or assigns, and that are not the result of their fault or negligence; - Granting of the time extension would not be contrary to the original b) reasons for the granting of the permit; and - The time extension granted shall be for a period of not to exceed the c) period originally granted for performance (i.e., a condition to be performed within one year may be extended up to one additional year). - 10.
 Should any of the conditions not be met or substantially complied with in a timely fashion, the Planning Director shall initiate procedures to revoke the permit.

-If you have questions, please feel free to contact Bethany Morrison of this department at 961-8138.
+If you have questions, please contact Esther Imamura of this department at 961-8138.

-APPROVED: Planning Director
+APPROVED: